JoacquimM/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
-Thats allows users to creat there on tweets.
+Tweeter is a simple, single-page Twitter clone that allows users to creat there on tweets.

 Features: